 Don Ritchie and Liz Allard met with Steve Ventresca, of Nitsch Engineering, today as part of the review of the as-built plans for Phase 2 of the development.
 While on site the process of filling five-gallon buckets with the silt from the constructed wetland to be deposited in a waste pile at the top of the hill was observed.
-It was suggested that a small excavating machine could be used to accomplish this task.
+It was suggested machinery be used to accomplish this task.